Icinga/icinga2/doc/9-icinga2-api.md

 In case you get an error message make sure to check the API user credentials.

-The curl parameter `-k` disables the master certificate verification.
+The curl parameter `-k` disables certificate verification.
 In order to securely check each connection you'll need to pass the trusted CA certificate using the curl parameter`--cacert`: